wang-arthur/arthurzwang.com/_teaching-materials/dating-and-data.md

 found in the dataset are or were already publicly available, so releasing this dataset merely presents it in a more useful form" (2).
 Criticism followed.

-In this part of the assignment, you will review some ethics and privacy analysis of dating apps and dating app data, and produce your own brief report on either a dating app's privacy protections OR outline principles and guidelines for publishing dating app data (or derivatives of dating app data)
+In this part of the assignment, you will review some ethics and privacy analysis of dating apps and dating app data, and produce either a brief report on a dating app's current privacy policies and protections OR outline principles and guidelines for publishing dating app data (or derivatives of dating app data).

 #### Readings:
 - Tiffany Xiao and Yifan Ma, “A Letter to the *Journal of Statistics and Data Science Education* — A Call for Review of ‘OkCupid Data for Introductory Statistics and Data Science Courses’ by Albert Y. Kim and Adriana Escobedo-Land,” *Journal of Statistics and Data Science Education 29*, no. 2 (August 6, 2021): 214–15, https://doi.org/10.1080/26939169.2021.1930812.